Jack Eichel: Buffalo Sabres (2015–2021)

-Vegas Golden Knights
+Vegas Golden Knights (2021–present)

-On November 4, 2021, Eichel was traded, along with a third-round draft pick, to the Vegas Golden Knights in exchange for Alex Tuch, Peyton Krebs, and first-round and second-round draft picks.
+On November 4, 2021, Eichel was traded, along with a third-round draft pick, to the Vegas Golden Knights in exchange for Peyton Krebs, Alex Tuch, and first-round and second-round draft picks.
 His new team allowed Eichel to undergo his preferred surgery, and following recovery he began training with the team.
 He made his debut with the Golden Knights on February 16, 2022, a 2–0 loss to the Colorado Avalanche.
 This was Eichel's first NHL game in almost a year, and he remarked that "I was having a pretty fun time out there," adding that he expected returning to competition would be a process.
 He scored his first goal with the Golden Knights on February 20, a 4–1 victory over the San Jose Sharks, notching an assist as well in the game.
 On March 10, he made his first appearance with the Golden Knights in Buffalo, where he was greeted with consistent booing from the crowd, notably when Tuch, who had been part of the trade, stripped the puck from him and scored to complete the Sabres' 3–1 victory.
 Eichel remarked, "This is about the loudest I've heard this place ever.
 Really.
 After it took seven years, and me leaving for them to get into the game."
 Eichel would ultimately finish the season with twelve goals and ten assists in 33 games, generally deemed a successful return, but the Golden Knights struggled with injuries to numerous core players and ultimately missed the playoffs for the first time in franchise history.
 This turn of events would also be greeted with jeers among many Sabres fans.

-The 2022–23 season would begin on a much better note for the Golden Knights, with new coach Bruce Cassidy's arrival shifting the team's playing style and calling on Eichel to assume heavy responsibilities in the defensive zone.
-In the first 23 games of the season, Eichel registered 26 points, a career-high pace, while the Knights took a clear lead in the Pacific Division.
-His second return to Buffalo would be a much greater success than the first, scoring a hat trick and also managing an assist while leading the Golden Knights to a 7–4 victory.